tpcofficial/almace-scaffolding/_app/_posts/note/2021-02-10-the-search-for-free-and-good-linux-essential-courses.md

 * Student & enterprise options
 * Courses covering bundles of things (e.g. open-source software development from TLF includes Linux, Git, Development fundamentals, what is open-source software etc)
 * Degrees available too
+* Student discounts
+* Free 7-day trial

 The cons:

 * You will need to dedicate a lot more time that other providers
 * There are _no_ labs for non-programming topics
+* *A good portion of the 'free' courses require you to have a subscription, but the amount of courses doesn't influence this you only ever pay a single fixed monthly bill

 ### [SANS](https://sans-foundations.com/)